Anastasia-Labs/aiken-design-patterns/README.md

 wrapping your parameterized scripts with.

-After defining your parameterized scripts, you'll need to generate instances of them with dummy data in order to obtain the required `prefix` and `postfix` values for your target script to utilize.
+After defining your parameterized scripts, you'll need to generate instances of them with dummy data in order to obtain the required `prefix` value for your target script to utilize.
+Note that your prefix should be from a single CBOR encoded result.

 Take a look at `validators/examples/parameter-validation.ak` to see them in use.